In a changing and uncertain world, how do we (re)learn how to live in our place?

 The BLC can be a powerful intergenerational space in the GTB bringing together ways of knowing to put life at the center of every decision and action.

-The current physical site of the 7-Generation GTB BLC is The Cedars, in the northeast part of the bioregion.
-The BLC also has a mycelial network into neighbourhoods across the GTB through schools and libraries.
+The current physical hub of the 7-Generation GTB BLC is The Cedars, in the northeast part of the bioregion.
+But the BLC is both centralized and decentralized.
+The BLC has a mycelial network into neighbourhoods across the GTB through schools and libraries, and other existing learning sites/programs.

-A Village Learning process brings generations together to learn from and with each other in the real-world context of the community, especially on regenerative legacy projects.
-Village Learning emphasizes a land-based approach.
-As part of the Village Learning, Elders-in-Residence become a part of every school and every library.
+Through schools, we've created an Intergenerational Zone that brings generations together to learn from and with each other in the real-world context of the community, and take collective action on regenerative legacy projects.
+We emphasize a land-based approach.
+Elders-in-Residence become a part of every school.
 This draws on the ethos of The Intergenerational School (TIS), a public charter school in Cleveland, OH.
 It was co-founded by Dr. Peter Whitehouse, who is part of the Group of Seven advisors for the

 Initial 7-Generation GTB Bioregional Learning Center relationships include: